javierarce/hypothesis/README.md

 That will output an object with the found items.

-Here's how you to print the title, URL, text and highlighted content:
+Here's how you can print the title, URL, text and highlighted content:

 ```ruby
 hypothesis = Hypothesis::API.new('YOUR_HYPOTHESIS_API_KEY')